yuanfang90/yuanfang90.github.io/_pages/research.md

 ## Application Fields

-### Duchenne muscular dystrophy

-[Duchenne muscular dystrophy (DMD)](https://www.parentprojectmd.org/about-duchenne/what-is-duchenne/about-duchenne-and-becker/) is X-linked, genetic disorder caused due to defects in the DMD gene, leading to abnormal dystrophin.
-I joined [Dr. Utkarsh Dang](https://sites.google.com/view/utkarshdang/home?authuser=0)'s research team on modeling DMD progression heterogeneity prior my post-doc training started, acted as a research assistant and data analyst.
-The collaboration with Dr. Dang's team is still ongoing.

-* We modeled the variability in DMD persons disease trajectories, identified three groups of early age DMD motor trajectories, with the moderate progression group showing the largest steroid effect.
-* We aim to build prognostic models on both natural history and clinical trial data for the DMD boys to predict future trajectories using statistical/machine learning algorithms.

 ### Dementia, cognitive impairment, and Alzheimer's disease

 Dementia is multifactorial in etiology.
 [Alzheimer's disease (AD)](https://www.cdc.gov/aging/aginginfo/alzheimers.htm), the most prevalent dementia, is characterized by proteinopathies (amyloid-beta peptide (A$\beta$), pathologic tau) and neurodegeneration.
 Along with a multidisciplinary research team led by [Dr. Lunetta](https://www.bu.edu/sph/profile/kathryn-lunetta/) and [Dr. Murabito](https://www.bumc.bu.edu/busm/profile/joanne-murabito/), we are working on the following projects in the [Framingham Offspring Study (FHS)](https://framinghamheartstudy.org/).